-This paper summarizes the ongoing efforts at PLGS to address the management of component aging by fatigue for PLEX.
-The work and associated recommendations summarized in this paper provide a framework and methodology for the development of comprehensive Fatigue Management Programs in CANDU generating stations that are intended to assess the adequacy of fatigue life margins for PLEX operation.
+This paper summarizes the ongoing efforts in CANDU industry to address the management of component aging by fatigue in CANDU generating stations.
+The recommendations summarized in this paper provide a framework and methodology for the development of comprehensive Fatigue Management Programs in CANDU generating stations that are intended to assess the adequacy of fatigue life margins for PLEX operation.
 In addition, these programs are intended to identify any fatigue issues not covered by design analyses.

-The conclusions of the plant-specific study performed for PLGS are summarized below.
-These conclusions are expected to be applicable for all CANDUs pursuing PLEX.
+As a specific application, plant-specific study for PLGS was presented.
+The conclusions of this study are summarized below.
+These conclusions are expected to be applicable for all CANDUs.

-- Only a small percentage of design transients have been experienced to-date.
+- Only a small percentage of design transients have been experienced in CANDUs to-date.
 Numbers of actual transients at the end of design life are expected to only be about 10 to 15% of the numbers of design transients.
 Hence, a significant amount of original design fatigue usage margin remains available for PLEX operation. - Environmental fatigue considerations in heavy water (D2O) are included in the assessment.
 Existing environmental fatigue data obtained for PWR coolant (H2O) is assessed to be valid for heavy water applications.
 Only warm-up transients are assessed to have sufficiently high dissolved oxygen concentrations that can result in a significant environmental effect (for ferritic steels). - Worldwide nuclear industry experience (PWR, BWR and CANDU) indicates that most fatigue failures have occurred due to the presence of non-design basis loads, such as those caused by thermal cycling, stratification, or vibrational loads.
-In CANDU designs, almost all Class 1 piping fatigue failures have occurred along D2O feed pump outlet lines leading to the HTS, and have been caused by non-design basis loads as a result of either vibration or thermal cycles at mixing tees. - Thermal fatigue of normally stagnant and non-isolable branch lines has received considerable attention in the U.S. PWR community because a number of failures have occurred in these branch lines connected to the reactor coolant system.
-A review of the CANDU 6 design at PLGS using the EPRI/MRP-146 and MRP-132 thermal cycling screening methodology indicated that the PLGS design has a relatively low propensity for thermal-fatigue of normally-stagnant branch lines. - A review of PLGS transients was performed for all relevant design basis transients, as well as any additional transients experienced during past plant operation.
+In CANDU designs, almost all Class 1 piping fatigue failures have occurred along D2O feed pump outlet lines leading to the HTS have been caused by non-design basis loads as a result of either vibration or thermal cycles at mixing tees. - Thermal fatigue of normally stagnant and non-isolable branch lines has received considerable attention in the U.S. PWR community because a number of failures have occurred in these branch lines connected to the reactor coolant system.
+A review of the CANDU 6 design using the EPRI/MRP-146 and MRP-132 thermal cycling screening methodology indicated that CANDU designs have a relatively low propensity for thermal-fatigue of normally-stagnant branch lines.

+A review of PLGS transients was performed for all relevant design basis transients, as well as any additional transients experienced during past plant operation.
 Transients that are important contributors to fatigue were screened and selected for monitoring.
-All major plant transients were counted as of June 2006.
-Extrapolating these data to the future, about 30% of the numbers of design transients are estimated to be used at the end of a 30-year life extension (60 years of total plant operation). - Based on the recommendations and conclusions made in the plant-specific Recommendation Study for PLGS, specific direction and strategy for implementation of a Fatigue Management Program for PLGS was defined, and formal Fatigue Management Program deployment has been initiated.
-Final program deployment is expected in the Spring of 2009.
+All major plant transients were counted as of 2006 June.
+Extrapolating these data to the future, about 30% of the numbers of design transients are estimated to be used at the end of a 30-year life extension (60 years of total plant operation).